NOTE: Text submission in WYSIWYG editor is NOT recommended as it may not generate a similarity report.

 - From the Evaluation & Feedback panel, click Manage Turnitin.

-- In the Turnitin Integration popup window, select Enable Grademark®.
+- In the Turnitin Integration popup window, select Enable Similarity Report for this folder.

-- From the Transfer area, select the appropriate radio button.
+From the Display and Submissions Checked area, select the appropriate radio button.

-If you do not enable these options for this folder before students submit any papers, GradeMark® will not generate the originality reports for any submissions, even if you select the checkbox at a later date.
+NOTE: If you do not enable these options for this folder before students submit any papers, Online Grading® will not generate the similarity reports for any submissions, even if you select the checkbox at a later date.

-You may clear the Originality Check® option and use only the Grademark®, but you cannot use only the Originality Check® option without selecting Grademark®.
+You may clear the Online Grading® option and use only the Similarity Report®, but you cannot use only the Online Grading® option without selecting Similarity Report®.

-- From the Frequency area, change the frequency of your Originality Reports.
+- From the Submissions Checked area, change the frequency of your Similarity Reports.

-- Automatic originality checking on all submissions, which will put all student submissions through Turnitin®.
+- Automatic similarity checking on all submissions, which will put all student submissions through Turnitin®.

-- Identify individual submissions for originality checking, which will allow you to choose which students’ papers are sent through Turnitin®.
+- Identify individual submissions for similarity checking, which will allow you to choose which students’ papers are sent through Turnitin®.

-- Click the More Options in Turnitin® button.
+- Click the More Options button.
 A window displays additional Turnitin® options.
-D2L displays the Title and Max Grade automatically, based on the information you entered for the assignment settings.

 Viewing Optional Settings